0xknwn/starknet-modular-account/docs/SDKS-INSTALL.md

 # Installing SDKs

 SDKs are provided as NPM packages for an easy use.
-If you plan to use them, you should have a Javascript or Typescript project.
+If you plan to use them, you should have a Javascript or a Typescript project configured,

 - [Installing SDKs](#installing-sdks)
   - [Create a typescript project](#create-a-typescript-project)